SWP in Mutual Funds: A Tax-efficient Retirement Income Strategy

 The first thing that you have to do is build the right fund mix.
 This will help you establish a withdrawal plan which will be aligned with your lifestyle requirements.
 The emphasis should be on after-tax, and as a result, you should have inflation-adjusted returns rather than gross returns alone.

-If you are approaching retirement or if you have already taken your retirement, you should check your current income strategy and see if it maximizes tax efficiency.
+If you are approaching retirement or if you have already taken your retirement, you should check your current income strategy and see if it maximises tax efficiency.
 When you make the transition from fixed deposit interest or dividend plans to an SWP structure, you would be able to save you lakhs in taxes annually.
 On top of that, you can provide greater control and flexibility over your retirement income.

-Ready to optimize your retirement income strategy?
+Ready to optimise your retirement income strategy?

 Novelty Wealth helps you go for tax-efficient withdrawal plans.
 These plans will be such that they are tailored to your financial goals.
-Our SEBI-registered advisors combine personalized guidance with AI-powered insights so that your retirement corpus works smarter and for your benefit.
+Our SEBI-registered advisors combine personalised guidance with AI-powered insights so that your retirement corpus works smarter and for your benefit.

 Q1.
 Is SWP suitable only for retirees?

 While SWP in mutual fund strategies are widely used by retirees, they serve multiple purposes across age groups.
-You can use SWP for regular expenses like children's education fees, supplementing irregular business income, or creating systematic passive income streams.
+You can use SWP for regular expenses like children’s education fees, supplementing irregular business income, or creating systematic passive income streams.
 Young investors frequently employ SWP to withdraw profits systematically while allowing their principal to continue growing through remaining invested units.
+In contrast, systematic investment strategies like SIP (Systematic Investment Plan) focus on disciplined, periodic contributions to mutual funds for long-term wealth accumulation, rather than withdrawals.

 Q2.
 How much corpus is needed to start an SWP?